 On 25 June 2019 District Court in Przemyśl released from the detention centre a rejected asylum seeker who was a victim of torture.
 The court appointed an independent an expert- a psychologist who examined the applicant.
 The opinion confirmed that he was a victim of violence and suffered from PTSD.
 The court stated that the Border Guards should properly assess state of health of the foreigner if he claimed that experienced torture in his country of origin.
 In addition, court noted that the opinion of the Border Guards’ physicians may be questioned as it cannot be treated as independent expert opinion.

-In two other cases the national courts granted compensation for unlawful detention of foreigners; in one of the cases the Regional Court in Olsztyn stated that a person who experienced violence cannot be detained regardless of a form of violence and identity of the perpetrator.
+In two other cases in 2020 and in 2021 the national courts granted compensation for unlawful detention of foreigners.
+In one of the cases the Regional Court in Olsztyn stated that a person who experienced violence cannot be detained regardless of a form of violence and identity of the perpetrator.
+In 2021 – in the first case which concerned unlawful detention of the family, the court granted 90,000 PLN (around 19,600 Euros) and in the other which concerned the detention of victim of torture – 39,000 PLN (around 8,500 Euros).

-On 18 January 2020, the European Court of Human Rights communicated the case of A.A. against Poland..
-Case concern asylum seeker from Burundi, who came to Poland in January 2019 with the fake Swiss ID.
+On 18 January 2020, the European Court of Human Rights communicated the case of A.A. against Poland.
+The case concerned an asylum seeker from Burundi, who came to Poland in January 2019 with a fake Swiss ID.
 The applicant was detained and placed in a detention centre in Kętrzyn despite of the fact that she was a victim of rape, suffered from that traumatic experience and had permanent scars.
 During her stay in the guarded centre, she was examined by two psychologists.
 The first expert, the employee of the detention centre, issued an opinion according to which she did not suffer from PTSD, but she needed psychological treatment.
 The second psychologist found out that she was a victim of violence and that her emotional state had worsened.
 In addition, expert recommended psychiatric consultation and treatment.
 However, the courts prolonged her detention and stated that she represented a risk of absconding and was not diagnosed with PTSD syndrome and that the guarded center provide her with adequate living conditions and medical care.
 Additionally, she was not allowed to participate in court hearings concerning her appeals against the placement and prolongation of her detention.
 Moreover, her appeal against the extension of detention was examined only after 50 days.
+On 29 September 2020 the Court decided to strike the application out of the list of cases due to unilateral declaration that the applicant was deprived of her liberty in breach of Article 5 § 1 (f) of the Convention and that she did not have at her disposal an effective procedure by which she could challenge the lawfulness of her detention, as required by Article 5 § 4 of the Convention.
+Poland undertook to pay the applicant the amount of EUR 9,000.

 Detention of children